chaosparrot/marithime_talon/README.md

 A lot of inspiration was gained from the community repository, like formatters, but I've tried to make this repository stand on its own as much as possible.
 As such, I've only included the history of that previous repository from the start of my fork on July 27th, 2023, as I hadn't done any updating of my community talon files since then because of potential merge conflicts.

 Any remnants of code that maybe accidentally left over from the original community repository, has been made by [the contributors of that repository](https://github.com/talonhub/community/graphs/contributors).

-TODOs

-- Checking on Linux
-- Testing with knausj_talon community repository